Skip to main content

 Using Vector Stores

-You can interact with Vector Stores in Ailoy Web using the same API described in RAG with Vector Store.
+You can interact with Vector Stores in Ailoy Web using the same APIs described in RAG Using Documents.

 When combined with local embedding models and in-memory vector stores such as Faiss, you can build a fully client-side RAG application that runs entirely inside the user's browser—no backend servers required.
 This approach is ideal for privacy-preserving, offline-capable AI assistants.